 $ unme -r bash: unme: command not found

 Did you notice?
 There is a typo in the above command.
-I missed the letter “a” in the “uname” command.
+I missed the letter "

-I have done this kind of silly mistakes in many occasions.
-Before I know this trick, I used to hit UP arrow to bring up the command and go to the misspelled word in the command, correct the spelling and typos and hit the ENTER key to run that command again.
+I often did this mistakes a lot.
+Before I know this trick, I usually hit UP arrow to bring up the command and go to the misspelled word in the command, correct the spelling and typos and hit the ENTER key to run that command again.
 But believe me.
-The below trick is super easy to correct any typos and spelling mistakes in a command you just ran.
+The below trick is yet another way to correct any typos and spelling mistakes in a command you just ran.